voxpupuli/voxpupuli.github.io/_docs/reviewing_pr.md

 * In the majority of cases, variables shouldn't be accessed via topscope: $::modulename::$param.
 Instead do: $modulename::$param
 * Are datatypes from stdlib used?
 Ensure that lowest supported stdlib version is 4.18.0 (This is the first version that supports Puppet 5).
 Check if a newer version introduced the used datatype
 * Are hiera yaml files added for data-in-modules?
 Ensure that the data is compatible with [hiera 5](https://puppet.com/docs/puppet/5.3/hiera_migrate.html#use-cases-for-upgrading-to-hiera-5).
 Static data that is equal across every supported operating system must stay in the init.pp, it shouldn't be moved to a common.yaml due to [puppet-strings issue #250](https://github.com/puppetlabs/puppet-strings/issues/250).
-* Are there new params with datatype Hash or Array?
-If possible, they should default to empty Hash/Array instead of undef.
-You can also enforce the datastructure like Array[String[1]]
+* Are there new parameters with datatype Hash or Array?
+If possible, they should default to empty `Hash` or `Array` instead of `undef`.
+You can also enforce the datastructure like `Array[String[1]]` (that's recommended if possible)
-* Are there new params with datatype Boolean?
+* Are there new parameters with datatype Boolean?
 The default value is a tricky decision which needs careful reviewing.
-Sometimes a True/False is the better approach, sometimes undef
+Sometimes a True/False is the better approach, sometimes `undef`
+* Are there new parameters with literal datatypes (String, Integer, Float)?
+If they don't have a default value and aren't a required parameter, they should be marked `Optional` and default to `undef`.
+Their default value should not be `''` (empty string).
+A common pattern is to use `Optional[String[1]] $var = undef`.
+The parameter defaults to undef.
+It cannot be set to `''`, the minimal string length is 1 character
 * Is this a bugfix?
 Write the Pull Request Title in a way that users can easily identify if they are impacted or not
 * Does a new param map to an option in a config file of a service?
 The Parameter should accept the possible values that the service allows.
 For example 'on' and 'off'.
 Don't accept a boolean that will be converted to 'on' or 'off'
 * Is a new template added?
 The preferred language is [epp](https://puppet.com/docs/puppet/latest/lang_template_epp.html), not [erb](https://puppet.com/docs/puppet/latest/lang_template_erb.html)